Ruth Kelly: Children's schooling

-Fathers for Justice attacks
+Fathers 4 Justice attacks

 Twice Kelly has been targeted by members of fathers' rights group Fathers 4 Justice in egg-throwing incidents.
 The first was in April 2005; protester Simon Wilmot-Coverdale was charged, and in February 2006 Kelly gave evidence at Salford Magistrates Court.
 As she left the court, she was again attacked, this time by Michael Downe; the egg smashed on the back of her head.
 Downes was fined and given an ASBO, which he proceeded to rip up outside the court, promising to continue to fight for fathers' rights.

 Secretary of State for Communities and Local Government

-After the English local elections in May 2006, Kelly was appointed Secretary of State for Communities and Local Government, a position created when these functions were split off from the Office of the Deputy Prime Minister.
+After the English local elections in May 2006, Kelly was appointed Secretary of State for Communities and Local Government, a position created as a spin-off of certain functions from the Office of the Deputy Prime Minister.
 The department also took over the Home Office's responsibilities for active communities and civic renewal.
-She was also given the post of Minister for Women and Equality.
-Kelly's successor at the Department for Education and Skills was Alan Johnson.
+Kelly was succeeded at the Department for Education and Skills by Alan Johnson.

 On 16 October 2006, she announced that her new role would involve cutting down on extremists within communities.